The CRM List—CRM Software Failures

 The Customer Relationship Management (CRM) software success record is nothing short of depressing.
 For more than a decade, research studies have shared than anywhere from 20 percent to over two-thirds of all CRM software deployment efforts have either failed to meet expectations or failed outright.

 The CRM failure reports are legendary.
-Analysts such as AMR, Gartner, Forrester Research and IDC have been studying the problem for over a decade and each has broadcast the alarming failure statistics along the way.
+Analysts such as AMR, Gartner, Forrester Research and IDC have been studying the problem for over a decade, often in conjunction with ERP sofware failures, and each has broadcast the alarming failure statistics along the way.
 A few sobering citations follow.

 - 2001 Gartner: 50%+ CRM failure rate